Tony Burke: Racial Discrimination Act

 Burke has been a vocal opponent of the Liberal National government's attempts to repeal Section 18C of the Racial Discrimination Act.
 In May 2014, Burke held a march against the changes to Section 18C in the Sydney suburb of Lakemba.
 The event was attended by more than 1,000 people protesting against the changes, which were subsequently dropped by the Abbott government.

 The "Walk for Respect" was held again in 2017 in Lakemba when the Turnbull government again sought to remove certain protections against speech potentially considered to be racially offensive.
 The Walk was held on the same day the senate rejected the government amendments, this time with 3000 in attendance.

 Euthanasia

 Burke is opposed to the legalisation of euthanasia.
 He has said his opposition stems from the case of a friend who was incorrectly diagnosed with a terminal illness.
 In the 1990s, Burke served as the executive director of Euthanasia No!, a group that lobbied state and federal governments against altering the status quo on euthanasia.
 In 1996, he and a pro-euthanasia campaigner, Peter Baume, were invited to address the New South Wales Legislative Assembly before a debate on the subject, one of only a handful of occasions on which non-MPs have been invited to speak in parliament.
 He was later tasked with lobbying Labor senators to vote for what became the Euthanasia Laws Act 1997, which voided the Northern Territory's euthanasia laws.
+Burke was one of eight Labor MPs and Senators who opposed the Restoring Territory Rights Act 2022, which lifted the ban placed on the territories to legislate on euthanasia.